WeiliYan/hello-world/README.md

 # hello-world
-A long journey
+A long jou
-Haha I will be a great data scientist
+Haha I will be a greatientist